Cygnus X-1

-Cygnus X-1 belongs to a high-mass X-ray binary system, located about 2.22 kiloparsecs from the Sun, that includes a blue supergiant variable star designated HDE 226868, which it orbits at about 0.2 AU, or 20% of the distance from Earth to the Sun.
+Cygnus X-1 is a high-mass X-ray binary system located about 7,000 light-years away, that includes a blue supergiant variable star.
+The supergiant and black hole are separated by about 0.2 AU, or 20% of the distance from Earth to the Sun.
 A stellar wind from the star provides material for an accretion disk around the X-ray source.
 Matter in the inner disk is heated to millions of degrees, generating the observed X-rays.
 A pair of relativistic jets, arranged perpendicularly to the disk, are carrying part of the energy of the infalling material away into interstellar space.

 This system may belong to a stellar association called Cygnus OB3, which would mean that Cygnus X-1 is about 5 million years old and formed from a progenitor star that had more than 40 solar masses.
 The majority of the star's mass was shed, most likely as a stellar wind.
 If this star had then exploded as a supernova, the resulting force would most likely have ejected the remnant from the system.
 Hence the star may have instead collapsed directly into a black hole.

-Cygnus X-1 was the subject of a friendly scientific wager between physicists Stephen Hawking and Kip Thorne in 1975, with Hawking, hoping to lose, betting that it was not a black hole.
-He conceded the bet in 1990 after observational data had strengthened the case that there was indeed a black hole in the system.
-This hypothesis lacks direct empirical evidence but has generally been accepted from indirect evidence.
+Cygnus X-1 was the subject of a friendly scientific wager between physicists Stephen Hawking and Kip Thorne in 1975, with Hawking—betting that it was not a black hole—hoping to lose.
+Hawking conceded the bet in 1990 after observational data had strengthened the case that there was indeed a black hole in the system.